git clone https://github.com/openliberty/guide-microprofile-openapi.git

 property and set it to true

-in the src/main/webapp/META-INF/microprofile-config.properties
+in the src/main/resources/META-INF/microprofile-config.properties

 file.